 ImpENSA (Improving Early Nutrition and Health in South Africa) is a capacity building project co-funded by the Erasmus+ Programme of the European Union.
 The project aims to facilitate continued professional development and strengthen relations between higher education and the wider economic and social environment through the development of an innovative, evidence-based, blended learning programme for health care professionals, with the focus on the first 1000 days of life.

 The ImpENSA Training Programme aims to equip health care professionals with the necessary knowledge and skills to improve knowledge of micronutrient nutrition and behaviour change in the first 1000 days of life.

 The ImpENSA Training Programme comprises 2 knowledge-based online modules and 1 skills-based virtual module:

-The ImpENSA Training Programme is being developed through the combined knowledge and skills of a consortium of European and South African experts in the fields of nutrition, nutritional programming, behaviour change, psychology, education, technology enhanced/enabled learning and staff development from:
+The ImpENSA Training Programme was developed through the combined knowledge and skills of a consortium of European and South African experts in the fields of nutrition, nutritional programming, behaviour change, psychology, education, technology enhanced/enabled learning and staff development from:

 - Association for Dietetics in South Africa